 Look Before You Leap

 Obvious ways to create outdoor privacy screens are with walls, fences, or hedges.
 But these structures aren't always necessary or smart solutions.
 Do you really need a stacked-stone retaining wall for the terrace of your condo?
 Would an 8-foot-high fortress of clipped boxwood look somewhat odd surrounding a small spa.
 Play it smart and ponder what will look and feel best for your space.
 You don't need to go overboard even though you crave privacy.

 02 of 09

 Yes, if you open your eyes to your surroundings, inspiration is lurking around every corner.
-Visit a local botanical garden and take pictures of privacy settings that look appealing.
+Visit a local botanical garden or garden show and take pictures of privacy settings that look appealing.
 Go on a local spring garden or home tour to discover privacy solutions that other residents in your area have created.
 Look through books, magazines, and online.
-Cruise your own or other neighborhoods for possibilities.
-And don't forget to check out this photo gallery of ideas for outdoor privacy screens, which is frequently updated.
+Cruise your own or other neighborhoods for ideas.

 03 of 09